-The Antonio Stradivarius "B-Model" is perhaps one of the most copied and emulated in the 300 years since Antonio Stradivari first introduced it.
-Bernd Dimbath's "Strad" model is one that incorporates the spirit and craftsmanship that Stradivari made famous so many years ago.
+Since Antonio Stradivari first introduced this model 300 years ago, it has perhaps been the most copied and emulated cello model.
+The Bernd Dimbath's "Strad" model is one that incorporates the spirit and craftsmanship that Stradivari made famous so many years ago.

-Because the Strad pattern is so prevalent in today's conservatories, symphonies and indeed middle schools, it is a toneworld which is easily recognizeable as the "modern" cello.
-That being said, this particular cello stands out from most small bodied cellos I have encountered - It has the depth of some of the largest patterns cellos, tightly wound into a focus that is all Stradivari!
+Because the Strad pattern is so prevalent in today's conservatories, symphonies and even middle schools, it is a toneworld which is easily recognizable as the "modern" cello.
+That being said, this particular cello stands out from most small bodied cellos I have encountered; It has the depth of some of the largest patterns of cellos, tightly wound into a focus that is all Stradivari!
 Even across all the strings, it is immensely rich, powerful, and extremely satisfying as a cellist to play.

 It is set up with Teller German fittings, and finished with a pleasing brown varnish over a golden ground.